davenewt/ProjectEuler/04-notes.md

 This got me thinking along another tack.
 Doing the calculations `a * b` in decreasing order of the **sum** of the two numbers (`a + b`) should work:

 ```
-Results from first batch of calculations re-ordered
+Results from first batch of calculations
-depending on their product  ------\/
+re-ordered depending on their SUM :arrow_down:

 Investigating 999x999 998001 --- 1998
 Investigating 998x999 997002 --- 1997